Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-07.md

   analyser.connect(audioContext.destination)
   frequencyArray = new Uint8Array(analyser.frequencyBinCount)
   // --------------------------------------------------------

   audio.play()
 }
 ```

 These lines:

-- Create the `analyser`
+- Create the `analyzer`
 - get a `source`
-- connect the source to the analyser
+- connect the source to the analyzer
-- define `freqeuncyArray` as an array of frequencies from the audio analyser
+- define `freqeuncyArray` as an array of frequencies from the audio analyzer

 ### Rendering Audio

 The process of rendering audio will need to follow these steps:

 - clear the canvas
-- get an array of frequency values from the analyser
+- get an array of frequency values from the analyzer
 - for each frequency in the array
-  - draw a shape influenced by each frquency
+ - draw a shape influenced by each frequency

 All of the steps above will be repeated each time the browser redraws.